cmaxw/devchat-eleventy/src/my-ruby-story/mrs-092-leonardo-tegon.md

 ## Episode Summary

 Leonardo Tegon is a software developer at Plataformatec, the company that created [t](https://github.com/plataformatec/devise)he [Elixir Language](https://plataformatec.com/why/elixir/).
 Leonardo talks about how he ended up at Plataformatec.
 Leonardo took an IT class in high school and that's how he was introduced to programming.
+He started with Java language and then proceeded to use Ruby language when started his internship.
+Charles and Leonardo discuss the usefulness of coding language certifications.

 ## Links